edoardopacca/letterboxd-better-search/README.md

 Letterboxd Better Search is a browser extension that improves Letterboxd’s search experience by adding fuzzy, typo-tolerant suggestions ranked by popularity.

-It helps you find the right movie even when you mistype — without replacing or breaking Letterboxd’s native search.
+It helps you find the right movie even when you mistype, without replacing or breaking Letterboxd’s native search.

 ✨ Features